 Unselbständiger Erwerb – Nebenerwerb

 The tax rules for a part-time job are quite different from full-time employment.
 In the Betrag (amount) field, we’re supposed to take into account gross income received.
 But not all income.
 There’s no need to consider income that has been already taxed at source.
 In other words, no need to declare if you paid withholding taxes.
-You’ll have to print and attach the corresponding AHV certificate to the tax declaration.
+If that’s the case, you’ll have to upload the corresponding AHV certificate to the tax declaration.

 Full- or part-time self-employment